 Great for: Pretty much anything!

 A trifold brochure has two parallel folds, splitting the brochure into three sections.
 Even when printed on low-weight paper, trifolds can stand up easily, making them a great choice for displaying at conventions.
-You can fold both folds inwards so that the left and right sections of the brochure sit on top of one another, or you can have one fold inwards and the other outwards, to create an accordion effect, which looks very attractive.
+You can fold both folds inwards so that the left and right sections of the brochure sit on top of one another, or you can have one fold inwards and the other outwards to create an accordion effect, which looks very attractive.

 Great for: Companies on small budgets who want a brochure that still looks great on display.

 The big daddy of the brochure world, a booklet is really a group of multiple bifold brochures bound together into a larger book-like format.
 Booklets are more expensive to print, but they can make a big impression.
 You will need to choose how to bind your booklet from a range of options, such as saddle stitching, perfect binding, and spiral binding.
 Spiral binding is usually cheaper, but perfect binding or saddle stitching can make your booklet look much more polished and professional.